 Why?
 Because substance addiction is a chronic disease of brain reward, motivation, memory, and related circuitry, according to the American Society of Addiction Medicine (ASAM).
-What’s more, addiction is such that it will cause people to lose control over their ability to abstain from a substance, use in the face of adverse circumstances, and display compulsive behaviors around a particular substance.
+What’s more, addiction will cause people to lose control over their ability to abstain from a substance, use in the face of adverse circumstances, and display compulsive behaviors around a particular substance.

 Table of Contents

 The relapse rate for substance abuse is not unlike those of other chronic conditions such as hypertension and asthma.
 The rates for those conditions hover between 50 to 70 percent.

 Despite the threat of relapse, the ultimate benefit of drug and alcohol rehabilitation is that it can restore your physical, mental, and spiritual health through an array of services and evidence-based treatments.

 However, your drug or alcohol treatment success depends on your willingness to realize sustained recovery.
 Read on to find out how you can maximize your substance abuse treatment experience and what all excellent professional recovery programs have in common.